Your cart has expired remaining to complete your purchase

 How do musicians create swing using rhythm?
 Students explore the fundamentals of swing rhythm in “When the Saints Go Marching In” and “I Got Rhythm” and create their own rhythm section.

-Forms that Swing
+Forms That Swing

 How does form help musicians swing?
 Students establish an understanding of form and explore A-A-B-A form in “It Don’t Mean a Thing (If It Ain’t Got That Swing),” rondo form in “Juba,” and 12-bar blues form in “Duke’s Place.”